connorpheraty/fetch_rewards_takehome_ch/data_quality_issues/data_issue_2.md

 # Data Issue 2: Test Data

-During my analysis of the brands data source, I quickly noticed test data was interspersed with the actual brand data:
+During my analysis of the brands data source, I noticed test data was interspersed with the production brand data:

 ```sql
 SELECT *